knownstranger-Tapasya/Reasons-Generator/README.md

 # Contents

 1. **Create Array of Objects**
-   -Array of objects is named quotes
+- Array of objects is named quotes
-   -Array contains at least 5 quote objects
+- Array contains at least 5 quote objects

 2. **Reason Object**